 Per-article cost: $12.38 on Starter, $14.95 on Pro, $14.98 on Max (articles only, not counting Reddit or YouTube).
 Every article goes through human review by default.
 Nothing auto-publishes unless you enable it.
 After content goes live, Loudmink rechecks AI search engines to verify you are actually getting cited.
 How the full execution cycle works from monitoring through verification.

-What the price includes: Tracking, source intelligence (which sources AI search engines pull from), narrative reports, content creation, human review workflow, post-publication verification, and multi-channel execution across blog, Reddit, and YouTube.
-The distinction from monitoring-only platforms at the same price point is that Loudmink creates the content and confirms it worked.
+What the price includes: Tracking, source intelligence (which sources AI search engines pull from), narrative reports, content creation, human review workflow, continuous post-publication monitoring, and multi-channel execution across blog, Reddit, and YouTube.
+The distinction from monitoring-only platforms at the same price point is that Loudmink creates the content and tracks how visibility changes afterward.

-What you get per dollar: Strong monitoring infrastructure backed by significant funding.
+What you get per dollar: Strong monitoring with sentiment and multilingual depth few rivals match.
 The add-on pricing model for additional engines means your effective cost depends on how many engines you need to track.

-What you get per dollar: Data-informed content drafts that need editorial polish.
-If you have an editor on staff, Gauge provides a reasonable starting point.
-If you are a small team without editorial capacity, the editing burden adds hidden cost.
+What you get per dollar: Agentic generate-and-publish with CMS integration.
+If you have an editor on staff to check output, Gauge automates a lot of the pipeline.
+If you are a small team without editorial capacity, budget for the review step Gauge does not include.

 AthenaHQ ($295/mo)